Villavu/Simba/Doc/sphinx/pymml/mouse.rst

 PyMML Mouse
 ===========

-This is the PyMML mouse class.
+This is the PyMML Mouse class.

 .. automodule:: mmlmouse
     :members: